Tim-Barton/Tim-Barton.github.io/_drafts/why-we-estimate.md

 ## Lead Times

 This is actually a fairly recent addition to my list that occurred when I was working on a consumer facing value-add product for a Marketing department.
 It was designed to be a [loss leader](https://en.wikipedia.org/wiki/Loss_leader) - something that could be marketed far and wide to draw customers in with the promise of how much value they'd get from us.
-In the course of events we were told that TV ad slots had been booked in time for a big event just after our expected launch which were going to feature our product.
+In the course of events we were told that TV ad slots to feature our product had been booked for just after our expected launch date and ahead of a major event.
 This came with the dire warning that they'd need 6 weeks to produce different content for those slots if we were going miss our expected launch date.
 My first reaction was along the lines of "Why'd they book ads before the product is done, just be patient, sheesh."
 Then a light bulb went off regards the concepts of ['Wastes'](https://theleanway.net/The-8-Wastes-of-Lean) from Lean Principles.

 Basically I realised that: